 On November 1, 2006, the Company invested \$10,000,000 in Jefferies Buckeye Fund, LLC, a privately managed investment partnership, of which Jefferies Asset Management, LLC is the portfolio manager.
-The Company had invested approximately 15% of the funds invested in the Jefferies Buckeye Fund at December 31, 2006.
+The Company had invested approximately 13.4% of the funds invested in the Jefferies Buckeye Fund at December 31, 2007.

-In September 2006, the Company entered into an agreement with Ladenburg Thalmann Financial Services Inc. ("LTS") pursuant to which the Company agreed to make available to LTS the services of the Company's Executive Vice President, Richard J. Lampen, to serve as the President and Chief Executive Officer of LTS and to provide certain other financial and accounting services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002.
-In consideration for such services, LTS pays the Company an annual fee of \$250,000 plus reimbursement of expenses and will indemnify the Company.
+In September 2006, the Company entered into an agreement with Ladenburg Thalmann Financial Services Inc. ("LTS") pursuant to which the Company agreed to make available to LTS the services of Richard Lampen, the Company's Executive Vice President, to serve as the President and Chief Executive Officer of LTS and to provide certain other financial and accounting services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002.
+In consideration for such services, LTS had agreed to pay the Company an annual fee of \$250,000 plus reimbursement of expenses and will indemnify the Company.
 The agreement is terminable by either party upon 30 days' prior written notice.
-LTS paid the Company \$83,333 under this agreement in 2006.
-Various executive officers and directors of the Company and New Valley serve as members of the Board of Directors of LTS, which is indebted to New Valley.
-For additional information concerning these borrowings, see note 17 to the Company's consolidated financial statements in the accompanying 2006 annual report to stockholders, which note should be deemed part of this proxy statement.
+Various executive officers and directors of the Company serve as members of the Board of Directors of LTS.
+In December 2007, LTS and Vector entered into an amendment to the agreement to amend the fees payable thereunder as follows: (i) a special management fee payment of \$150,000 for 2007 (resulting in a total payment of \$400,000 for 2007), (ii) an increase in the annual fee from \$250,000 to \$400,000 effective January 1, 2008 and (iii) an increase in the annual fee from \$400,000 to \$600,000, effective July 1, 2008 (payment of \$500,000 for 2008).
+For 2007, LTS paid compensation of \$600,000 to each of Mr. Lorber, the President of the Company, who serves as Vice Chairman of LTS, and to Mr. Lampen, the Executive Vice President of the Company, who serves as President and CEO of LTS.

 Mr. Lorber serves as a consultant to Hallman & Lorber.
-During 2006, Mr. Lorber and Hallman & Lorber and its affiliates received ordinary and customary insurance commissions aggregating approximately \$273,000 on various insurance policies issued for the Company and its subsidiaries and investees.
-Mr. Lorber and Hallman & Lorber and its affiliates have continued to provide services to the Company in 2007.
+During 2007, Mr. Lorber and Hallman & Lorber and its affiliates received ordinary and customary insurance commissions aggregating approximately \$241,000 on various insurance policies issued for the Company and its subsidiaries and investees.
+Hallman & Lorber and its affiliates have continued to provide services to the Company in 2008.